leondutoit/leondutoit.github.io/posts/index.md

 # Leonomics

-_I am a South African living in Oslo, Norway.
-My work at the University of Oslo involves building infrastructure, tools and services to enable the storage, sharing and analysis of sensitive research data.
-Some of my professional interests are visible in the [code](https://github.com/leondutoit) I write.
-Feel free to browse my [CV](https://leonomics.com/cv.html) for more information._
+_A blog for reflection.
+I am a South African living in Oslo, Norway.
+I work at the University of Oslo's Center for IT.
+My [CV](https://leonomics.com/cv.html) has more information about my professional background.
+Some of the [code](https://github.com/leondutoit) I write is open source._

 ## Posts